 Before we dive into the nitty-gritty of what to look for, let’s talk about why a smaller air fryer might just be the best kitchen appliance you’ll buy this year.
-I remember my first apartment kitchen; it was tiny!
+I my first apartment kitchen; it was tiny!
 Counter space was prime real estate.
 A compact air fryer is designed precisely for that scenario.

 - Saves Precious Space: This is the most obvious benefit.
 They’re perfect for small apartments, dorm rooms, RVs, or for anyone who simply doesn’t want another bulky appliance hogging the counter.